 In the example below, the three layers in the web map (US States, Major Cities and Counties) are in the data layer section.

 This would result in a Geography menu in the dashboard like this:

 The layer whose check box is ticked will appear in the dashboard on start-up.
-In the example above this is the State Capitals layer.
+In the example above this is the USA States layer.

 Each layer in the data layers section has its own tool menu: